pmazz/HomeAssistant-Config/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask for help or clarification on the described configuration
+about: Ask for help or clarification on the described configuration.
 title: ''
 labels: question
 assignees: ''